lavanet/jsinfo/PUBLICAPI.md

 - Supported chains and specifications
 - Staking details (amounts, delegation limits)
 - Commission rates and current status
+- And for each stake - the stakestatus (active/frozen/jailed)

 #### `/providers`

+Returns list of all providers (addresses only)

+#### `/active_providers`

-Returns list of all providers
+Returns list of all active providers (addresses only)

 #### `/consumers`

-Returns list of all consumers
+Returns list of all consumers (addresses only)

 #### `/specs`

-Returns list of all specs/chains
+Returns list of all specs/chains (spec names only)

 #### `/validators`

-Returns list of all validators
+Returns list of all validators (full info)

 ### Example Response